Our Tom-Tom GPS

 picture of Tom-Tom GPS unit

-Then, after seeing a small hand-held GPS unit that Linda's younger son and wife had purchased, we found that we had more and more of an urge to get one for ourselves.
+After seeing a small hand-held GPS unit that Linda's younger son and wife had purchased, we found that we had more and more of an urge to get a GPS unit for ourselves.
 We decided to "share" a Tom-Tom One hand-held GPS unit with each other for a Valentine's Day present.

 Back to Main Page